Grilling 101: How to Practice Grill Safety

 Maintain a safe boundary around your grill to keep pets and kids from venturing too close or bumping the appliance.
 Never leave a hot grill unattended or allow kids and pets to play nearby.
 When you are done cooking and want to turn off the gas, don’t touch or move the grill until it has cooled down.

-Homeowners should take care to place their grill in a safe location at an appropriate distance from structures and overhangs.
+Homeowners should take care to place their grills in a safe location at an appropriate distance from structures and overhangs.
 While charcoal and gas grills are designed for outdoor use only, according to the NFPA, more than 50% of grill-related fires happen in courtyards, terraces, patios, or balconies.
 Keep a minimum safe distance of at least 3 feet from wooden structures, and pay attention to overhanging tree branches when you set up your grill.

 Keep the fuel supply turned off when not used, whether a propane tank or natural gas line.
 When preparing for an outdoor cookout, open the fuel line and visually inspect the hoses and connectors every time.